How to Perfectly Balance on a Mountain Bike: Tips and Techniques

 To activate your core muscles, try to keep your belly button pulled towards your spine.
 This simple technique helps engage your core and stabilizes your body.
 Additionally, during your ride, try to use your core muscles to absorb any shocks or jolts that come from the terrain.
 By doing this, you’re not only keeping yourself balanced, but you’re also reducing the stress on your lower back.
 So, engage your core muscles and feel the difference in your balance and overall riding experience.

-You may also like: How to Loosen Brakes on a Mountain Bike: A Step-by-Step Guide
+You may also like: What Size Tires on Mountain Bike: A Guide to Choosing the Right Size Tires for Your Adventure

 Improving Balance Through Controlled Braking